-At $0.13 per kWh that will cost you $32.50 a monthand at the European average of €0.23, that will cost you €57.50 a month.
+At $0.15 per kWh that will cost you $37.50 a month in the US and at the European average of €0.28, that will cost you €70 a month.

 Generally speaking, however, public charging will always be more expensive than charging at home.

-The typical American family spends $1,991 on gas in 2019 driving an average of about 21,000 kms (13,000 miles) a year while in the Netherlands—a smaller country where gas prices are significantly higher—the average driver spends on average €1308 ($1535) a year on gas.
-In the UK, that number sits around £1436 ($1960) a year.
+The typical American family spends about $3,000 a year on gasoline, while in the Netherlands—a smaller country where gas prices are significantly higher—the average driver spends on average €1,379 a year on gas.
+In the UK, that number sits at around £1,171 a year.

 Learn more about EV charging

 Besides comparing charging costs compared to the cost of fuel, there are many other questions people have about driving an electric car.
 For example, what is the average range of an electric car today?
 What is the difference between AC and DC charging, and how does it work?
 Where can I charge my car, and how long will it take me?
 Have a look at our in-depth beginner’s charging guide to answer all of these questions and more.